logo

 How to Prepare for a University Interview

-Great news - you’ve submitted your UCAS application to your dream university and received an invite to attend one of their interview days.
+Great news – you’ve submitted your UCAS application to your dream university and received an invite to attend one of their interview days.
 You’ve made it to that next exciting stage of the admissions process!
+But now comes the nerve-wracking moment, you realise that you actually have to attend the interview.

 How to Prepare for a University Interview

+In the days and weeks leading up to your university interview, you’ll want to spend some time acquainting yourself with the university interview process so you can ensure you’re as ready as possible for the big day.
 Below, we’ve collated some top tips from the Oxford Summer Courses team about how to best prepare for a university interview.
-Read them through and make notes of any preparation you are yet to do (or forgotten to do) - so you can be as ready as possible.
+Read them through and make notes of any preparation you are yet to do (or have forgotten to do) – so you can be as ready as possible.

-It should come as no surprise that during your university interview you will be tested on your knowledge of the subject, both in an academic sense and in a real-world context.
+It should come as no surprise that during your university interview, you will be tested on your knowledge of the subject, both in an academic sense and in a real-world context.

-As part of your university interview preparation process, you should actively be reading around your subject outside of the classroom.
+As part of your university interview preparation process, you should actively be reading about your subject outside of the classroom.
 Keep up-to-date with all the latest news and updates around your subject area, and note down anything that you think may be an interesting point of discussion.

-One of the biggest concerns on any student’s mind is ‘what are they going to ask me during my interview?’
+One of the biggest concerns on any student’s mind is ‘What are they going to ask me during my interview?’
 And most importantly, ‘how can I ensure I’m as prepared as possible for these questions?’

-Unfortunately there isn’t one ‘set’ style of interview that every student will experience during the admissions process.
+Unfortunately, there isn’t one ‘set’ style of interview that every student will experience during the admissions process.
 It’s important to remember that each and every university interview is unique; that is because it’s focused entirely on your interests, conversation, and the course you’re applying for.

-With that being said, there are some common university interview questions around your course choice and interests that the admissions officer will be likely to ask towards the earlier part of your interview, no matter what subject you have applied to study.
+With that being said, there are some common university interview questions around your course choice and interests that the admissions officer will likely ask towards the earlier part of your interview, no matter what subject you have applied to study.

 Read our guide: 12 Answers to Common University Interview Questions for a comprehensive overview of the essential questions your interviewer will be likely to ask.